tim-group/narrative/README.md

 # Installation #

-Download [the Narrative jar file](http://github.com/downloads/youdevise/narrative/narrative-0.9.jar) and put it in your classpath where your test code can see it.
+Download [the Narrative jar file](http://github.com/downloads/youdevise/narrative/narrative-0.9.jar) and the [Hamcrest Matchers library (version 1.2)](http://code.google.com/p/hamcrest/downloads/detail?name=hamcrest-all-1.2.jar).
+Then, put both in your classpath where your test code can see it.

 # Usage #